zacharywilliams05/Threat-Hung-Brute-Force-Attempts/README.md

 Based on the activities I performed, I would make recommendations to update our policies and tools.
 The recommendations I would make are:

--Implement an account lockout policy of 10 attempts.
+-Implement an account lockout policy of 10 attempts.<br>
--Harden the firewall/NSG to block remote login attempts from remote IP addresses we have not approved.
+-Harden the firewall/NSG to block remote login attempts from remote IP addresses we have not approved.<br>
 -Revise the KQL query to combine the brute force detection query and the brute force success query.
-This would help to reduce the number of tickets.
+This would help to reduce the number of tickets.<br>

 ## Closure
 I documented the results of our investigation and included it in the notes of the incident.
 The incident was then closed.